Am4teur/CNVproj/README.md

 ### Number of Instances

 The number of instances is determined by the Load Balancer.
-More detailed specifications in the [System Configuration >Load Balancer](##Load-Balancer) section.
+More detailed specifications in the [System Configuration >Load Balancer](#system-configuration##Load-Balancer) section.

 ### Webserver

 The WebServer can receive more than 1 request concurrently, since it has a thread pool that handles concurrent HTTP Requests.
 When the Instance gets a lot or too few HTTP Requests, i.e., the workload increases or decreases a certain amount of HTTP Requests, the Auto Scaler starts and stops Instances.
 This specifications/system configurations are more detailed in the [System Configuration >Auto Scaler]() section.

-The Webserver is automaticly started when the Instance is started.
+The Webserver is automatically started when the Instance is started.
 For that we did the following steps:

 1) Connected to the instance using SSH;
-2) Open the file /etc/rc.local;
+2) Opened the file /etc/rc.local;
 3) Changed the Java Options, the Classpath and runned the Webserver;

 The final changes were the following: